boarcoder/software-dev-study/software-dev-study/systems/problems/sdfc/top-k-leaderboard/realtime top k songs spotify.md

 - User can view top k elements
 - User can select time range from a->b time
 	- Sometimes we could have this as: last 10 minutes, last 1 hour, last day, last month.

+SDFS data analysis needs you to have adequate tags on your classes.
+Genre, Rating, Views, Comments - so that we can get top k of different categories.

+Counter distributed, build that.